librairy/KGQA/README.md

 ## Server routes

-The message body must contain the `question` field with the natural language question, and the query parameter `text` sets whether the summary generated has to be retrieved or not.
+The message body must contain the `question` field with the natural language question, and the query parameter `evidence` sets whether the summary generated has to be retrieved or not.

 The availabe URIs are:
-- `/eqakg/dbpedia/en` : solve questions using the English edition of DBpedia.
+- `/muheqa/dbpedia/en` : solve questions using the English edition of DBpedia.
-- `/eqakg/dbpedia/es` : solve questions using the Spanish edition of DBpedia.
+- `/muheqa/dbpedia/es` : solve questions using the Spanish edition of DBpedia.
+- `/muheqa/wikidata/en`: solve questions using the English edition of Wikidata.
+- `/muheqa/wikidata/es`: solve questions using the Spanish edition of Wikidata.
-- `/eqakg/wikidata/en`: solve questions using the English edition of Wikidata.
+- `/muheqa/wikidata/en`: solve questions using the English edition of Wikidata.

 ## Example